 Your insurance claim can legitimately be denied, leaving you financially responsible for all damages involved.
-You can also be held liable for insurance fraud, although this would have to be proven in a court of law.
+You can also be held liable for insurance fraud, which would cause a hassle because it would have to be proven in a court of law.

 Estimating Car Insurance: Mileage Calculator

 The best way to avoid problems with your car insurance and still pay a fair rate is to be honest and calculate your mileage as accurately as possible.
 If your mileage varies widely on an annual basis, discuss this exception with your car insurance agent.